Efficient Information Retrieval for Sensing via Continuous Measurement: Protocols of Efficient Information Retrieval

-Above we have studied efficient information retrieval in the realm of stationary open quantum optical systems, featuring a temporally translational invariant emission field and a SQL scaling of the environmental QFI.
-To go beyond the SQL, let us now apply our retrieval scheme to the emission field of time-dependent open quantum optical systems which, as we show below, can support HL scaling of the environmental QFI and the FI retrieved.

-To this end, let us consider a driven-dissipative three-level emitter as shown in Fig.~\ref{fig:fig3}(a), of which the two lower states $\ket{g},\ket{r}$ are driven to the excited state $\ket{e}$ by time-dependent fields $\Omega_{\rm S,1(2)}(t)$.
+As an example of non-stationary and non-ergodic sensor designs, let us consider a driven-dissipative three-level emitter shown in Fig.~\ref{fig:fig4}(a), of which the two lower states $\ket{g},\ket{r}$ are driven to the excited state $\ket{e}$ by time-dependent fields $\Omega_{\rm S,1(2)}(t)$.
 We assume that the driving field for $\ket{g}\to\ket{e}$ is detuned from the transition frequency by $\Delta$, and $\ket{r}\to\ket{e}$ is driven on resonance.
-The system Hamiltonian can be written in the rotating frame as
+The sensor Hamiltonian can be written in the rotating frame as